perforce/helix-authentication-service/docs/Failover.md

     * If you do not see the login page and instead are shown the success page, clear the browser's cached data and try again.
 With Firefox, usually exiting and launching again will be sufficient.
-1. Stop the _other_ HAS instance that served the initial request
+1. Stop the _other_ P4AS instance that served the initial request
     * e.g. `docker compose stop auth-svc2.doc`
-1. Start the _first_ HAS instance that was stopped before the login began
+1. Start the _first_ P4AS instance that was stopped before the login began
     * e.g. `docker compose start auth-svc1.doc`
 1. In the browser, complete the identity provider login for the user

-If you see the HAS login success page, then it worked.
+If you see the P4AS login success page, then it worked.

 What actually happened during this test?
-The login started with the only HAS instance that was available, to which HAProxy directed the start of login procedure.
-While the user was away from HAS, on the IdP login page, the initial HAS instance was stopped and the other one was started.
-When the login result came back from the IdP, it was directed to the new HAS instance (via HAProxy).
+The login started with the only P4AS instance that was available, to which HAProxy directed the start of login procedure.
+While the user was away from P4AS, on the IdP login page, the initial P4AS instance was stopped and the other one was started.
+When the login result came back from the IdP, it was directed to the new P4AS instance (via HAProxy).
-Because the session state and request/user mapping is stored in a separate key/value store (Redis), the new HAS instance was able to complete the login procedure.
-Without the external session store, HAS would only know about those login requests that it had handled while the instance was running.
+Because the session state and request/user mapping is stored in a separate key/value store (Redis), the new P4AS instance was able to complete the login procedure.
+Without the external session store, P4AS would only know about those login requests that it had handled while the instance was running.